Tessy Ebosele: Career

 In July 2018, she landed a triple jump of 13.23m, which placed her fourth in the world for an under-18 athlete.
 In February 2019, in San Sebastián, she went beyond that, mark, setting a new personal best of 13.29 metres.

 Ebosele won silver in the long jump at the 2021 European Athletics U20 Championships in Tallinn, Estonia with a personal best distance of 6.63m.
 Ebosele won silver in the triple jump at the 2021 World Athletics U20 Championships in Nairobi with a personal best distance of 13.63m.
 In the same championships, she finished fifth in the long jump.
 At the end of that year she moved to Guadalajara, Spain to join Iván Pedroso's training group, alongside other jumpers such as Ana Peleteiro, Fátima Diame, Alexis Copello and world record holder Yulimar Rojas.

 Ebosele won bronze in the long jump at the 2023 European Athletics U23 Championships.
 Ebosele finished eighth at the 2023 World Athletics Championships long jump in Budapest.

 She competed at the 2024 European Athletics Championships in Rome in June 2024.
 She competed in the long jump at the 2024 Paris Olympics.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England.